reuters-graphics/graphics-components/src/components/Theme/stories/docs/component.md

 </Theme>
 ```

-> For Kit users, the `Theme` is set for you in your graphics homepage (`pages/+page.svelte`).
+> For Graphics Kit users, the `Theme` is set for you in your graphics homepage (`pages/+page.svelte`).
 You can customise it there for the whole page.